Aiswarya196/supply-chain-analytics-ai/prompts_used.md

     On-time in-full (OTIF) percentage"*

-🔹 5.
-Top Customers
+🔹 **5.
+Top Customers**

 Prompt Example:
 "List the top 5 customers by order value along with their OTIF %, IF %, and OT %.
 Include customer details like name, ID, and city in the output."

-✨ Note: These prompts were designed by me for project execution.
+✨ **Note**: These prompts were designed by me inspired from codebasics for project execution.
 AI was used as an assistant to reduce repetitive tasks and speed up analysis, while the overall logic, workflow, and interpretation were done manually.